Family-friendly city ice skating rinks and trails

 Barbara Ann Scott Ice Trail

-Channel your inner Olympian at this 5-metre-wide oval rink at College Park, named after the 1948 gold medal winner.
+Channel your inner Olympian at this five-metre-wide oval rink at College Park, named after the 1948 gold medalist.

 Location: 420 Yonge Street, Toronto